 He compared them to modern-day Thai skulls and concluded that the two were extremely similar, theorizing that the Tai people had occupied Thailand for the past two millennia.

 This idea was corroborated by Sud San-Vichien, a physiologist who compared ancient bones from Kanchanaburi and Rajaburi provinces with bones from modern-day ethnic Thais, concluding that they were virtually identical.

 He, too, concluded that modern-day Thailand was the original home of the Tai ethnolinguistic group.

 To corroborate, archaeologists and anthropologists have found evidence of continuity in culture, tradition, physiology, and civilization.
 Today the theory is debated, but it is one of the most popular regarding the origins of the Kingdom’s people.

 Theory 6: The Malay-Indonesian Origins Theory

 And if you weren’t confused already, the last theory, the Malay-Indonesian Origins Theory, supposes that the Tai group shares a close relation to the populations of Java.
-Somsak Punta-Sombun, a researcher, determined this after exploring the interwoven relationship of genetics and blood type.
+A researcher named Somsak Punta-Sombun determined this after exploring the interwoven relationship of genetics and blood type.

 He found that ethnic Thai and Chinese people have dissimilar genetics and that there was a much closer relationship between Thai and Javanese civilizations.
 He even presumed that the Tai group may have lived in Java.